kywch/deep-learning-practice/RCC_midway2.md

 xterm &
 xterm &
 ```
-In one terminal, run htop to monitor the CPU/RAM usage
+In one terminal, run htop to monitor the CPU/RAM usage.
+Then press F4 for filter and enter the user id
 ```sh
 htop
 ```